 SEED CYCLING TO SUPPORT HEALTHY CYCLE:

+During these weeks women need more estrogen in order to build up the endometrium (uterine lining).
+It is also called the follicular phase.
 Eating pumpkin and flax seeds during the first two weeks of your cycle helps balance estrogen production and absorption in the body.
 They both provide the body with omega-3 fatty acids, which promote healthy cell membranes, allowing hormones to reach their destinations within the body.

 - Pumpkin seeds are high in zinc, which aids in the release of progesterone.